acm-projects/MyMuse/README.md

 3. Do this for every file in the list
 4. Commit those changes

-hello i am max lichter i am 19 <br>
-i am a sophomore and i like coding <br>
-i love snakes
+hello i am max lichter i am 19 i am a sophomore and i like coding i love snakes